nickest14/Leetcode-practice/README.md

 No. 6.
 ZigZag Conversion
 No. 7.
 Reverse Integer
 No. 15.
 3Sum
+No. 19.
+Remove Nth Node From End of List
 No. 23.
 Merge k Sorted Lists
 No. 65.
 Valid Number
 No. 68.
 Text Justification